IMMontoya/IMMontoya/README.md

 ## Welcome to My GitHub! 👋

 Hello!
 I'm Isaiah, a Data Scientist with a diverse background and broad set of domain knowledge.
-I have 3+ years experience working data and business intelligence, blended with a Summa Cum Laude degree in English Creative Writing from Arizona State University, enabling me to effectively communicate technical solutions to people of tech and non-tech backgrounds.
+I have 3+ years experience working in data and business intelligence, blended with a Summa Cum Laude degree in English Creative Writing from Arizona State University, enabling me to effectively communicate technical solutions to people of tech and non-tech backgrounds.

 My skills and passion for data analysis and software development grew out of necessity from working in the field.
 Inundated with spreadsheets, I began writing increasingly complex formulas to solve business problems.
 From there I was hooked.
 I taught myself the Visual Basic programming language and deployed complex macros that solved real-world business problems at StrataTech Education Group.
 By March of 2023, I was committed to a career in data and transitioning to IT.
 I enrolled in MIT's Introduction to Computer Science and Programming course where I gained a solid foundation in the principles of programming and the Python programming language.
 I quickly applied these skills in my professional life, deploying an algorithm to correctly classify the status of over 10,000 records during a data migration process, amongst many other successes.